ckoehler/rtrace/README.md

 # Rtrace

 Traceroute subset with geocoding using the geocoder gem.
+Tested on OSX only.

 ## Installation